 If you have bipolar disorder, you might be at a higher risk of developing a substance use disorder.
 There’s a complex relationship between environmental and biological factors that contribute to co-occurring substance use and mental health disorders.
 In our bipolar disorder therapy program, you can receive the care you need to regain mental and physical well-being.
 Coalition Recovery in Tampa Bay offers several dual diagnosis treatment programs tailored to your particular challenges.

-Connect with our team today at 888.707.2873 to learn more about the therapies we offer for bipolar disorder and other co-occurring mental health issues.
+Connect with our team today at 888.707.2873 to learn more about the evidence-based therapies we offer for bipolar disorder and other co-occurring mental health issues.

 Bipolar disorder is a mental health condition characterized by unpredictable mood swings.
 For example, bipolar disorder can cause emotional highs and corresponding lows.
 During depressive episodes, you may feel hopeless, lost, and isolated.
 When your mood shifts, you may feel full of energy and joy.
 Fortunately, medication and therapy can help you keep your bipolar disorder under control.